Snaplexes

 • Requires administrative oversight

-• Groundplex setup requires extensive planning for production environments.
-For more information on Groundplex planning and installation refer to Install a Groundplex in your environment.
+For more information on Groundplex planning and installation, refer to Groundplex Deployment Guides.

 Snaplex architecture

 The Snaplex represents the data plane in the SnapLogic Platform.
-A Snaplex comprises of:
+A Snaplex comprises:

 • One or more JCC nodes